albertcolmenero/simplereactexpressapp/README.md

    - Choose your preferred authentication method
    - Complete the registration process

+3. **Managing Projects:**
+   - Click "+ New Project" to create a project
+   - Choose a name, description, and color for your project
+   - Click on projects to switch between them
+   - Use the delete button (🗑️) to remove projects

-3. **Managing Todos:**
+4. **Managing Todos:**
+   - Select a project or use "All Todos" view
-   - Add new todos with the input field
+   - Add todos using the input field
    - Click on todo text (or emoji) to toggle completion
    - Use the delete button to remove todos
-   - View your progress with real-time statistics
+   - View progress with real-time statistics

-4. **User Account:**
-   - Click your profile picture to access account settings
-   - Update profile, change authentication methods, or sign out
+5. **Project Organization:**
+   - Create different projects for different areas of your life
-   - Your todos are private and linked to your account
+   - Use colors to visually organize your projects
+   - Track completion progress for each project
+   - Switch between projects seamlessly

 ## 🗄️ Database Schema